 Figure 1: ECL Lasers have a Grating Outside of the Gain Chip

 A wide variety of applications require tunable single-frequency operation of a laser system.
 In the world of diode lasers, there are currently four main configurations to obtain a single-frequency output: external cavity laser (ECL), distributed feedback (DFB), volume holographic grating (VHG), and distributed Bragg reflector (DBR).
 All four are capable of single-frequency output through the utilization of grating feedback.
+In addition, an ECL can be combined with a fiber Bragg grating (FBG) to create a hybrid design.
 However, each type of laser uses a different grating feedback configuration, which influences performance characteristics such as output power, tuning range, and side mode suppression ratio (SMSR).
-We discuss below some of the main differences between these four types of single-frequency diode lasers.
+We discuss below some of the main differences between single-frequency diode lasers.

 External Cavity Laser